REG 08.00.12 – Social Media

 3.3 This regulation does not apply to student organizations at NC State.

-1. PROCEDURES FOR CREATING OR REGISTERING A SOCIAL MEDIA ACCOUNT
+1. PROCEDURES FOR CREATING A SOCIAL MEDIA ACCOUNT

-4.1 Whenever a social media account is created, the social media site requires the account creator to agree to certain terms and conditions for use of the site by clicking “Yes” or “I accept” as part of the account creation process.
+5.1 Whenever a social media account is created, the social media site requires the account creator to agree to certain terms and conditions for use of the site by clicking “Yes” or “I accept” as part of the account creation process.
 As the acceptance of these terms and conditions creates a legal contract (“clickwrap agreements”), the university has created a framework to review and evaluate these clickwrap agreements.
 The department and/or unit should review the list of university-approved social media sites.
-If a social media site is not listed, the department or unit should consult with OIT before accepting the terms and conditions of that site.
+If a social media site is not listed, the department or unit should consult with the Office of Information Technology before accepting the terms and conditions of that site.

-4.4 All social media accounts must have at least two university employees serving as account administrators at all times in order to ensure adherence to this regulation.
+5.4 All social media accounts must have at least two non-student university employees serving as account administrators at all times in order to ensure adherence to this regulation.

-4.4.1 Pursuant to the registration procedure, the department and/or unit must provide the name and contact information for the university employees who will be account administrators.
-All departments and/or units must update their social media account registrations if any change occurs in the designated account administrators, including in the event the account administrator(s) leave university employment or is/are reassigned to another university department.
+5.4.1 The college, department and/or unit must provide the name and contact information for the university employees who will be account administrators by filling out this form.
+All departments and/or units must update their social media account administrator contact information if any change occurs in the designated account administrators, including in the event the account administrator(s) leave university employment or is/are reassigned to another university department.

-4.4.2 Should an account administrator leave the university for any reason or no longer wish to be an account administrator, it is the department and/or unit’s responsibility to designate another individual to be the account administrator and remove the former employee’s administrative permissions to the social media account.
+5.4.2 Should an account administrator leave the university for any reason or no longer wish to be an account administrator, it is the department and/or unit’s responsibility to designate another individual to be the account administrator, change the password, and remove the former employee’s administrative permissions to the social media account.

 1. ADMINISTRATION